satuelisa/StatisticalLearning/README.md

 ones, whereas the qualitative ones can be numerically coded (varying the ordering), and we could create _interactions_ by introducing auxiliary functions to create a "combination feature" that takes as inputs two or more of the original features.
-As noted befare, we usually aim to choose the weights so as to minimize the residual sum of squares (RSS).
+As noted before, we usually aim to choose the weights so as to minimize the residual sum of squares (RSS).
 Such minimization, theoretically, is achieved by setting its first derivative to zero and solving for the weights.